KUL-RSDA/documentation/GEOSldas/GEOSldas_on_HPC.md

 * **Only for running Catchment-CN**: Hardcoded paths to CO2 and FPAR parameter files (*CO2_MonthlyMean_DiurnalCycle.nc4* and *FPAR_CDF_Params-M09.nc4*) that are set in the [lenkf.j.template](https://github.com/KUL-RSDA/GEOSldas/blob/v17.9.4_KUL/src/Applications/LDAS_App/lenkf.j.template) file need to be changed from NASA machine locations to the correct locations on the HPC.

-The exact changes made to the [lenkf.j.template](https://github.com/KUL-RSDA/GEOSldas/blob/v17.9.4_KUL/src/Applications/LDAS_App/lenkf.j.template) and to [ldas_setup](https://github.com/KUL-RSDA/GEOSldas/blob/v17.9.4_KUL/src/Applications/LDAS_App/ldas_setup) can be found in the commit history [here](https://github.com/KUL-RSDA/GEOSldas/commits/v17.9.4_KUL).
+The exact changes made to the [lenkf.j.template](https://github.com/KUL-RSDA/GEOSldas/blob/v17.9.4_KUL/src/Applications/LDAS_App/lenkf.j.template) and to [ldas_setup](https://github.com/KUL-RSDA/GEOSldas/blob/v17.9.4_KUL/src/Applications/LDAS_App/ldas_setup) can be found in the commit history [here](https://github.com/KUL-RSDA/GEOSldas/commit/26ac6b24626ee7b45b198751332f1267cae75a1c).

+**TODO:** The commit mentioned above includes some removed trailing blanks, which makes it quite tedious to find the actually relevant changes...
+Whoever next implements the correct changes for another GEOSldas version and pushes it as a *_KUL branch should best make sure that trailing blanks are preserved and change the reference above to this new 'clean' commit.

-NOTE: The [g5_modules](https://github.com/KUL-RSDA/documentation/blob/master/GEOSldas/build_scripts/g5_modules) script is not part of the GEOSldas GitHub repository and hence copied by [get_build_GEOSldas.bash](https://github.com/KUL-RSDA/documentation/blob/master/GEOSldas/build_scripts/get_build_GEOSldas.bash) from */staging/leuven/stg_00024/GEOSldas_libraries/* (Tier-2) or */scratch/leuven/projects/lt1_2020_es_pilot/project_input/rsda/GEOSldas_libraries/* (Tier-1).
+**NOTE:** The [g5_modules](https://github.com/KUL-RSDA/documentation/blob/master/GEOSldas/build_scripts/g5_modules) script is not part of the GEOSldas GitHub repository and hence copied by [get_build_GEOSldas.bash](https://github.com/KUL-RSDA/documentation/blob/master/GEOSldas/build_scripts/get_build_GEOSldas.bash) from `/staging/leuven/stg_00024/GEOSldas_libraries/` (Tier-2) or `/scratch/leuven/projects/lt1_2020_es_pilot/project_input/rsda/GEOSldas_libraries/` (Tier-1).

 As mentioned, the [get_build_GEOSldas.bash](https://github.com/KUL-RSDA/documentation/blob/master/GEOSldas/build_scripts/get_build_GEOSldas.bash) script downloads a modified version of GEOSldas from our [KUL-RSDA GitHub](https://github.com/KUL-RSDA/GEOSldas/tree/v17.9.4_KUL), which already includes all these changes.
 The above is thus merely an FYI.

-NOTE: GEOSldas v17.9.4 did not install with the above-mentioned source code changes due to a bug in the external ESMA_cmake repository that is downloaded by mepo.
+**NOTE:** GEOSldas v17.9.4 did not install with the above-mentioned source code changes due to a bug in the external ESMA_cmake repository that is downloaded by mepo.
 The fix has been pushed as v3.5.5 (see [here](https://github.com/GEOS-ESM/ESMA_cmake/pull/203)).
 Accordingly, this version needed to be updated in the components.yaml file of the v17.9.4_KUL branch.
 This fix is only necessary for this version and will become obsolete with the next official GEOSldas release!

 # Using GEOSldas

 ## Installation

 Use the script [get_build_GEOSldas.bash](https://github.com/KUL-RSDA/documentation/blob/master/GEOSldas/build_scripts/get_build_GEOSldas.bash) to download and build GEOSldas (adjust the root path and GEOSldas version as needed).
 When altering the source code, you can simply re-run the script in order to re-build your installation.

+**IMPORTANT:** On Tier-1, GEOSldas builds are not compatible on both skylake and broadwell nodes.
+If you want to run GEOSldas on skylake, it needs to be compiled on skylake, and the same for broadwell.
+The corect node thus needs to be specified in the job submission parameters!

 ## Creating the run files